-Yes, on the basis that the participation is amateur and does not amount to (unpaid) work and there are not people buying tickets in order to watch.
-This means that they can play for fun and recreational purposes, but cannot be provided any benefits in kind, such as travel expenses to and from matches, board, lodgings etc. This also applies to those with an who technically would meet the Home Office definition of a Professional Sportsperson and who are awaiting a decision on their asylum claim.
-Their registration category with the league, will depend on the league rules.
+Immigration rules surrounding asylum seekers are complex and sensitive.
+As of the 22nd August 2023, the Home Office have confirmed that those in the country with an open Asylum case, and would meet the Home Office definition of a Professional Sportsperson, can partake in recreational sport.
+This is on the basis that the participation is amateur and does not amount to (unpaid) work and there are not people buying tickets in order to watch.
+This means that they can only play for fun and recreational purposes, but cannot be provided any benefits in kind, such as travel expenses to and from matches, board, lodgings etc.